 Continuing on the uphill street to the left, you will arrive at Piazza del Titano (Titano Square), where you will find the State Museum of San Marino, which collects archaeological finds, San Marino coins and medals, art objects from various eras, and from all over the world, in many cases the result of donations by heads of State to the small Republic.

-The nearby quarry of the Balestrieri was opened and used in the last decades of the nineteenth century to extract the stone to be used for the restoration of the Palazzo Pubblico.
+The nearby quarry of the Balestrieri was opened and used in the last decades of the nineteenth century to extract the stone to restore the Palazzo Pubblico.
 Since the 1960s, the area has been equipped for shooting with the Italian crossbow.
-Before the construction of this new competition field, the tournaments were held in Piazza della Libertà on the occasion of the patron saint’s feast (September 3) or to greet the visit of illustrious personalities.
+Before this new competition field was constructed, the tournaments were held in Piazza della Libertà on the occasion of the patron saint’s feast (September 3) or to greet the visit of illustrious personalities.
 A little further on you come to a large viewpoint.

 Piazza della Libertà

 Going up again, after a few steps you will arrive at Piazza Della Libertà, the center of the town of San Marino.
 Here you can visit the Palazzo Pubblico where the Country’s government resides.
 The government building is in the heart of political life and can be visited for a fee.
 Its shape is somewhat reminiscent of that of Palazzo Vecchio in Florence and dates back to the late nineteenth century.
 You will have access to the beautiful Council Chamber where the 60 councilors elected by the citizens every 5 years meet.
 The various State ceremonies are also held in the public palace and you can see the changing of the guard which, from May to September, takes place every hour between 9.30 and 17.30.
 The facade is dominated by the Clock Tower and in the center is the balcony from which the names of the rulers are announced.

 Statue of Liberty, San Marino